 While loving your child may seem like a no-brainer, children experiencing divorce and the changes caused by divorce need to know they are loved unconditionally.
 Realizing that mom and dad don’t love each other anymore may instill fear that their actions could cause love for them to be taken away.
 Take the time to understand how your child best receives love – a great way to assess this is using The 5 Love Languages tool.
 Whether it’s words of affirmation, acts of service, receiving gifts, quality time, or physical touch, be sure to show love in the way that is most meaningful to your child.
 Do your best to give your ex the opportunity to do the same.

 Helping your children cope with divorce and process through their emotions may feel like a daunting task.
 It may even feel impossible when you are deep in the trenches of managing your own feelings, but keeping the lines of communication open and teaching them healthy coping mechanisms, including self-care, journaling, and other stress-relieving activities will prepare them to handle life long after the divorce.

-If you are dealing with a divorce, child custody, child support, or other family law issue, Charlotte Christian Law is here to help.
+If you are dealing with a divorce, child custody, child support, or other family law issue, The Law Offices of Charlotte Christian and Associates is here to help.
 We are dedicated to providing compassionate counsel to our clients.
 Contact us today at 256-776-7015.

 Call or text (256) 859-7277 or complete a Free Case Evaluation form